ZaneA/taskd/README.md

 ## Usage

 There is a basic web UI available at http://127.0.0.1:8080/index.html by default.
-This will eventually allow the creation of profiles/tasks/variables.
-For now the database must be manipulated by hand (i.e. by using the `sqlite3` CLI).
+Some functionality is still missing so use of the `sqlite3` command line may be useful.